-In March 2017, Aoife and her cousins (Róisín O & Danny O Reilly from The Coronas) released their single “Grace” which went straight into the number 1 slot on iTunes in Ireland, and gaining half a million views on youtube with their performance from Kilmainham Gaol as part of Cententary on RTE1.
+Recent successes have seen Aoife and her cousins, Róisín O & Danny O Reilly from The Coronas, release their single “Grace” which hit straight into the number 1 slot on iTunes in Ireland, and gaining half a million views on youtube with their performance from Kilmainham Gaol as part of Cententary on RTE1.